 It follows the perspective of Ja-young who’s looking for love in all the wrong places when she meets Woo-ri.
 Together they find beauty and love in this 1-hour 40-minute movie.
-This hot Korean movie is a story you won’t grow bored watching.
-The chemistry between Jeong Ga-young’s lead actors also makes for quite a hot and cute couple!
+This is a story you won’t grow bored watching.
+The chemistry between Jeong Ga-young’s lead actors also makes for quite a cute couple!

 One day, Kyeong Woo-jin (Joo-Wan On) is transferred to work for Kim Jin Pyong.
 He is the type who will say or do anything to please his boss.

 Soon, Colonel Kim Jin Pyong meets Jong Ga-heyn (Ji-Yeon Lim) the wife of his new commanding officer.
 A couple also moved into the house across the street.
 On a fateful evening, when the colonel is teasing a bird in a cage on the balcony of the neighbor’s house, a suffocating obsession begins between him and the wife of his command.

 I was thoroughly impressed with the acting.
 The emotion expressed in this film took my breath away, and I love it when motions capture their thoughts and feelings so well.
 Ji-Yeon Lim deserved the Best Actress award for this movie!
 There are many hot scenes which were, by the way, very daring but also gentle, and wow, that romance between Song Seung-heon (one of my favorite actors) and Ji-Yeon Lim is just Wow!- beautiful and passionate.

 Original title: 20segi Sonyeo; Director: Woo-ri Bang; 2022; 1h 59m; Netflix